MarkDuisters/SeedPlanter/README.md

 ## Overview

 This is an editor script designed for Unity that allows you to populate a surface with objects easily.
-Unlike traditional terrain tools, this script does **not** create terrain instances but instead spawns **GameObjects** in your scene.
+Unlike traditional terrain tools, this script does **not (yet)** create terrain instances but instead spawns **GameObjects** in your scene.

 ## Features